Jackk81524/dev-notes/src/content/docs/reference/testing.md

             - Red: Always start with a meaningfully failing test.
                 □ Fail on assert
                 □ Start by hardcoding.
-            - Green: Write ridiculous (bad) code to get the test to pass.
+            - Green: Write imperfect code to get the test to pass.
                 □ Do not worry about good conventions at all just yet, just get green □ If it takes longer than 2-3 minutes, then go back and rewrite test
             - Refactor: Start worrying about making it good.